Clash-ion/titanic-prediction/README.md

 # Titanic Survival Prediction
-A web application that predicts survival of a Titanic passenger.
+A web application that predicts the survival of a Titanic passenger.

 The back-end is made using Flask in Python, and located inside `model_service`.
 The front-end is made using React in NodeJS, and located inside `react_frontend`.